 Faiz Askari: What are the advantages that NAS offers as compared to more traditional storage methods?

-With the scalability features of NAS, the SMEs are always in a position to quickly adapt to customer needs, competitor advantages, market events and industry trends.
-By centralizing the data storage, a NAS makes it easier to get a real sense for how much storage space the company is using routinely.
+With the scalability features of NAS, the SMEs are always in a position to quickly adapt to customer needs, competitor advantages, market events, and industry trends.
+By centralizing the data storage, a NAS makes it easier to get a real sense of how much storage space the company is using routinely.
 For growing companies, NAS offers high-performance data storage options that address important business advantages:

 - Accessibility – NAS offers quick access to shared files—no matter what format or operating system you’re using—from one central location, providing all the collaboration and workflow advantages your business needs to thrive.

 - Flexibility – NAS is a scalable storage solution that can evolve as your business needs change.
 This means you can take advantage of business and customer data to improve your products and services while also ensuring that your teams stay productive—without worrying about system capacity problems.